 This task is fairly straightforward however before you get started on any of our ‘how to’ guides, please take a moment to read through our DIY safety tips.

 Once you’ve found the perfect garden furniture, you’ll want to keep it in the best condition so it will last you for years to come.
-The type of material your furniture is made from will determine how you look after it, but whether you’ve bought a wood, metal, rattan or resin set, our guide will help you to keep it looking as good as new.
+The type of material your furniture is made from will determine how you look after it, but whether you’ve bought a wood, metal, resin or rattan garden furniture set, our guide will help you to keep it looking as good as new.

 How to care for wooden garden furniture